 Today, the Quaker Burial Ground is the only surviving physical evidence of the former Quaker community at Baltyboys.
 It has been cleaned

 and secured by the members of the Blessington Lakeside-Heritage Group and lies directly opposite the entrance to Baltyboys Golf Club.

-Copies of the book will be available in the Blessington Bookshop from early July 2017.
+Copies of the book are also available in the Blessington Bookstore, Main Street, Blessington, Co.
+Wicklow.

 This page created 19 July 2014 by John Hussey.
 Updated 11 October 2017.